 When your appearance is over, get pics up on social media within 1 to 2 days and tag away.
 Great shots include you with staff members, people the organization serves, and action shots of you doing your thing.
 Tag the people in the pic as well as the organization.
 And make sure that in one of the pics you tag and thank the people who booked or hosted you, even if they’re not in the shot.
 Organizations that get good social media promotion are more likely to ask you back.
 And organizations that you’ve sent your pitch to will see that you know how to promote an organization or event.
 It’s a win-win.

 In today’s social media world, it’s common to thank others in a post, and that’s it.
 But you’re fabulously uncommon, so that’s not for you.
 Send an email or written thank you note to each individual person who was involved with booking or hosting you for the appearance.
 Emails are fine but don’t send a mass email to everyone involved.
 Send personalized thank you emails, one at a time.
 With all that personal attention, who do you think they’ll remember the next time they need someone for an appearance?

 Keep in Touch

-After the event is over and you’ve sent your thank yous keep in touch with the person who booked you.
+After the event is over and you’ve sent your thank-yous to keep in touch with the person who booked you.
 Follow the organization’s social media page and like some posts or pics.
 If you’re doing titleholder Christmas cards, send them one with a personalized note.
 Make it easy for them to remember you.

 Getting appearances is like learning to walk in heels.
 At first, it’s a little awkward, but the more you do it, the better you get.
 Very few contestants are good at booking appearances, so this is an area where, with a little effort, you can really stand out.
 So give it a try, stick with it until you get the hang of it, and just keep going.